MultiTonic/thinking-dataset/docs/05_USAGE.md

 Enhanced logging can be implemented using `loguru` for better monitoring and debugging.

 **Algorithm**:
-- Add logging configuration with desired format and level.
+1. **Add logging configuration** with the desired format and level.
-- Log important events during the application's execution for better traceability.
+2. **Log important events** during the application's execution for better traceability.

 ## Conclusion

-The "Dark Thoughts" thinking-dataset project provides powerful tools and workflows for generating and analyzing complex hypothetical scenarios.
-By following the detailed instructions provided in this guide, users can effectively utilize the CLI commands, manage data, interact with inference adapters, and configure advanced settings.
-This comprehensive approach ensures that the project remains versatile, user-friendly, and capable of supporting diverse research and development objectives in AI and cognitive science.
+The "Dark Thoughts" thinking-dataset project offers robust tools for generating and analyzing complex scenarios.
+By following this guide, users can efficiently use CLI commands, manage data, interact with inference adapters, and configure settings.
+This ensures the project is versatile, user-friendly, and supports diverse research in AI and cognitive science.